RPVanarx/WIMPbot/docs/git-guidelines.md

 ## Commit message

-Subject of a message should end with the reference to the issue.
-You can find issue number right after its name.

-e.g: `#11` refers to *Discuss folder and project structures* issue, so commit message might be *Add git guidelines #11*

 Message should correspond to the next rules:

 #### The seven rules of a great Git commit message